SprocketLab/SprocketLab.github.io/_posts/2023-06-15-Lifting-WS.md

 $$|\mathbb{E}[\lambda_1 Y]| = \sqrt{\frac{\mathbb{E}[\lambda_1\lambda_2] \mathbb{E}[\lambda_3\lambda_1] }{\mathbb{E}[\lambda_2\lambda_3]}}, |\mathbb{E}[\lambda_2 Y] |= \sqrt{\frac{\mathbb{E}[\lambda_1\lambda_2] \mathbb{E}[\lambda_2\lambda_3] }{\mathbb{E}[\lambda_3\lambda_1]}}, |\mathbb{E}[\lambda_3 Y]| = \sqrt{\frac{\mathbb{E}[\lambda_2\lambda_3] \mathbb{E}[\lambda_3\lambda_1] }{\mathbb{E}[\lambda_1\lambda_2]}}$$
 This analytical solution is easy to obtain for the binary classification setting.
 All that is left is to figure out the signs of the above, in order to break symmetry.
 As long as our sources are better than random on average, this can be done.

 This basic idea can also be extended easily to multi-class settings by solving multiple one vs rest binary classification problems.
 This method enjoys nice theoretical guarantees and works pretty well for classification settings especially when the number of classes is small---and when the model has special kinds of symmetry.
-More details about Flying Squid can be found in the [blog post]() and [paper]().
+More details about Flying Squid can be found in the [blog post](https://hazyresearch.stanford.edu/blog/2020-02-28-flyingsquid) and [paper](https://arxiv.org/abs/2002.11955).

 # Stronger Aggregation with Tensor Decomposition
 As we saw, the main challenge in WS is to estimate the accuracies $\theta_i$ of the labeling functions without having access to the ground truth.
 While approaches like FlyingSquid are simple and efficient, they make pretty strong assumptions.
 If we want to handle outputs that have high-cardinality or special structure, we may need a more powerful tool.

-[Tensor decompositions](https://arxiv.org/abs/1408.0553) are a great candidate for this---having already been used for learning many kinds of mixtures.
+[Tensor decompositions](https://arxiv.org/abs/1408.0553) are a great candidate for this---having already been used for solving latent variable problems.
 Before we proceed, let's see how we can adapt this class of algorithms to our aggregation setting.

 We will first discuss the classical multi-view mixture model learning using tensor decomposition and see that it works on-par with existing methods like Flying Squid when there are small number of classes and we use 1-hot encodings to represent them.
 We will see that this approach doesn't scale well when the labels live higher-cardinality scenarios with structure.
 To make tensor decomposition work in such general settings we first embed the labels in a special geometric space called pseudo-Euclidean and then perform tensor decomposition on these vectors.

 ##  Multi-View Mixture and Tensor Decomposition
 We can think of the observed labeling functions outputs as the observations from a multi-view mixture model i.e., each LF $\lambda_a$ is a *view* of the true label $Y$.
 In a multi-view mixture model, multiple views $$\{\lambda_{a}\}_{a=1}^m$$ of a latent variable $Y$ are observed.
 These views are independent when conditioned on $Y$. i.e. $\lambda_{a}|Y=y$ is conditionally independent of $\lambda_{b}|Y=y$ for all $a,b$ .
-This mixture model is depicted as a graphical model in the figure \ref{fig:mixture-model}.
+This mixture model is depicted as a graphical model in the figure below.
 <img width="300" style="float:right" src="/images/blogposts/lifting-ws/multi-view-mixture-fig.png " />

 Now, suppose we have a cardinality $k$ problem (the true label $Y$ takes $k$ values).
 We use one-hot vector representations of the labels ( denoted in bold-face ).
 Let $$\mathbb{E}[{\mathbf{\lambda}}_a|Y=y] = {\mathbf{\mu}}_{ay}$$ denote the mean of $\mathbf{\lambda}_a$ conditioned on the true label $y$ (for all $a$ and $y$).
 Then it is easy to see the following for the tensor product (third order moment)